elaforge/karya/doc/performance.md

 ## MIDI

-At the derive level, a 'Derive.BaseTypes.Instrument' is simply a text string, but the first step in performance is to look up all those instruments in the [instrument db](#instrument-db), and in the per-score configuration, which is 'Ui.UiConfig.config_allocations', which maps instruments to
+At the derive level, a 'Derive.ScoreT.Instrument' is simply a text string, but the first step in performance is to look up all those instruments in the [instrument db](#instrument-db), and in the per-score configuration, which is 'Ui.UiConfig.config_allocations', which maps instruments to